bjeziorek/todo/README.md

-# todo
+# Todo app in React with API

-Todo app in React
+DEMO